Setting the photoelectron clock through molecular alignment: Discussion

 The features observed in \autoref[a,~b,~c]{fig:3} show the crucial impact of the electronic structure on the initial conditions of the electron at birth.
 However, a quantitative evaluation of the initial conditions of the electron at tunnelling is challenging~\cite{Pfeiffer:PRL109:083002, Geng:PRL19:193001, Tian:PRL118:213201}.
 In general, they are defined by the tunnel-exit position as well as by the temporal phase and the momentum acquired during the ionisation with respect to the external field.
 Here, we demonstrate that the molecular potential, \ie, the combination of the electrostatic potential and the electronic structure of the molecule, has in fact not only a primary role in setting the initial conditions for electron emission, but that it also drives the whole photoelectron dynamics: it defines the cutoff of rescattered electrons and it shapes the time-energy relation for electron recollision.
-To investigate this, we exploited the ADK-SM calculations to analyse the final absolute momentum acquired by the electron after photoionisation as a function of the recollision phase, \ie, the difference between the rescattering phase and the ionisation phase.
+To investigate this, we exploited the ADK-SM calculations to analyse the final absolute momentum acquired by the electron after photoionisation as a function of the recollision phase.
+In the following discussion we will refer to revisit to describe passages of the electron nearby the cation on a relatively large spatial scale, where momentum transfer is relatively small and soft, whereas recollision, or rescattering, refers to the close approach of the electron to a nucleus, with an associated large momentum transfer, \eg, in back scattering.
+While multiple revisits may occur during the interaction of the electron with its cation, a recollision event will drive the electron irreversibly away from the molecule.
 The resulting momentum distributions are reported in \autoref[d,~e]{fig:3} for perpendicular and parallel alignment, respectively.
-They consist of broad peaks appearing every half cycle of the electric field at phases $(k+1/2)\pi$, $k=1,2,3\ldots$, for which the electron collides with the molecular cation when the laser field's vector potential is maximum.
+They consist of broad peaks appearing every half cycle of the electric field at phases close to $(k+1/2)\pi,~k=1,2,3\ldots$, for which the electron collides with the molecular cation when the laser field's vector potential is maximum.
 The first recollision event, \ie, the first peak in \autoref[d]{fig:3} at a phase of $3\pi/2$, allows the electron to reach the largest momentum as expected in the classical theory~\cite{Paulus:JPB27:L703}.
 This is close to the maximum asymptotic kinetic energy, \ie, the \Up{10} cutoff.
 The peaks appearing later correspond to electrons that have initially missed and then revisited the ion at later times.
 These subsequent rescattering events are expected to lead to lower photoelectron energies~\cite{Paulus:JPB27:L703}.
 At the same time, these multiple revisits are possible only due to the Coulomb attraction of the ionised molecule~\cite{Paulus:JPB27:L703}.
-Since the current understanding and analysis of strong-field self-diffraction experiments only consider the photoelectron recollision on the first revisit~\cite{Blaga:Nature483:194, Amini:PNAS683:aop}, the relevance of Coulomb attraction is usually neglected.
+Since the current understanding and analysis of strong-field self-diffraction experiments only consider the photoelectron recollision on the first revisit~\cite{Blaga:Nature483:194, Amini:PNAS116:8173}, the relevance of Coulomb attraction is usually neglected.
 However, our results demonstrate that it is a crucial ingredient to correctly understand molecular-frame electron rescattering.
 Note that a small yield at large momentum ($>3~\au$) is visible for both alignments, \autoref[d,~e]{fig:3}, at the fourth and the sixth revisit.
-These revivals, caused by Coulomb focussing~\cite{Danek:JPB51:114001}, are expected to vanish for imperfect linear polarisation of the laser field, as usually occurring in any experiment.
+These revivals, caused by Coulomb focussing, \emph{vide supra}~\cite{Danek:JPB51:114001}, are expected to vanish for imperfect linear polarisation of the laser field, as usually occurring in any experiment.
 This explains why ADK-SM for parallel alignment has another cutoff around \Up{10.7}, as well as the more pronounced cutoff around \Up{9.3} in \autoref[i]{fig:2}.
 Due to the subtle conditions of Coulomb focussing, this effect will not be further considered in the discussion below; it does not contradict any of our general conclusions.